OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 The OLED Expansion will then plug in on top of the wires; there will most likely be enough space for the Expansion's pins to fit.
 Plug it in and it should look like this:

 ![temperature monitor assembled](./img/temperature-monitor-assembled.jpg)

+// TODO: add a blurb about how we're successfully using the GPIOs at the same time as the OLED Exp

 #### 9. Run the Code